ran1812/UTGDiff/README.md

 This is the code for the Paper: Instruction-Based Molecular Graph Generation with Unified Text-Graph Diffusion Model

+UTGDiff incorporates attention bias into the vanilla transformer, forming a unified text-graph transformer that serves as a denoising network for discrete graph diffusion to generate molecular graphs from instructions.
+Noise decays some nodes and edges into [MASK] during training (forward process), with the reverse process aiming to recover original graphs as the training objective.
+Sampling starts with a masked graph and iterates T times to reduce noise.
+The framework are as follows:

 ![Overview of UTGDiff](./overview_final.png)

 ## Environment setup